raek/pladder/README.md

 will reconnect automatically.

+## Installing the log service

+Follow the same procedure as for the bot service, using the `pladder-log.service` file.

 # Uninstalling everything

 The systemd parts:

     systemctl --user disable --now pladder-bot.service
     systemctl --user disable --now pladder-irc@REPLACEME.service
+    systemctl --user disable --now pladder-log.service

 Use `systemctl --user status` to list all the services if you don't know their names.